-And since you realize that VM Summit 16 is the place to collaborate with other employee volunteer program managers (as well as with volunteer managers from nonprofits), you know you’ll leave having learned a thing or two, like how to create the most impactful partnerships possible.
+And since you realize that VM Summit 16 is the place to collaborate with other volunteer managers who engage corporate volunteers (as well as with corporate volunteer program managers), you know you’ll leave having learned a thing or two, like how to create the most impactful partnerships possible.

-Knowing all of this, perhaps you still lack internal support from your company to get you to VM Summit 16.
-That’s why we’re sharing 5 strategies to convince your boss, or the person who makes conference decisions at your company, to send you to VM Summit 16.
+Knowing all of this, perhaps you still lack internal support from your nonprofit to get you to VM Summit 16.
+That’s why we’re sharing 5 strategies to convince your boss, or the person who makes conference decisions at your nonprofit, to send you to VM Summit 16.

-1. Explain how it’ll benefit your company as a whole.
+1. Explain how it’ll benefit your nonprofit as a whole.

 Yes, developing your own professional network and skills is important.
-But if you can show how that translates to helping your whole company or department, you’re more likely to get support behind you.
+But if you can show how that translates to helping your nonprofit as a whole, you’re more likely to get support behind you.

-Here are some examples you can use to illustrate how VM Summit 16 could help your program (tailor them based on what’s important to your company!).
+Here are some examples you can use to illustrate how VM Summit 16 could help your nonprofit’s mission (tailor them based on what’s important to your organization!).

-- “By hearing from other volunteer managers that face similar issues, I will return with fresh perspectives on problem-solving.”
+- “By hearing from other volunteer managers that face similar issues, I will return to our organization with fresh perspectives on problem-solving.”

 - “Through VM Summit 16’s networking sessions, I will establish lasting connections.
 This will allow me to continue collaborating and uncovering resources to grow our volunteer program in the coming year(s).”

-- “By hearing directly from nonprofit volunteer managers, I will be better equipped to address the needs of our current and future nonprofit partnerships.”
+- “By hearing directly from corporate volunteer managers, I will be better equipped to address the needs of our current and future corporate partnerships.”